Speak To You Mountain In Faith And It Will Move

 What Is God’s Will?

 God’s will can be understood on multiple levels.
-At its core, it reflects His sovereign plan for the world, which includes both His redemptive purpose and the moral guidelines He provides for us:
+At its core, it reflects His sovereign plan for the world.
+This plan includes both His redemptive purpose for all of creation and the moral guidelines He provides for each of us individually:

-Credible Christian authors such as John Piper and Tim Keller emphasize that discerning God’s will is not about rigid formulas but about cultivating a deep, personal relationship with Him.
-They suggest that through prayer, meditation on Scripture, and community accountability, we can begin to understand the divine purposes that God has set before us.
+Discerning God’s will does not come from some rigid formula but comes from cultivating a deep, personal relationship with Him.
+As we engage in prayer, meditation on Scripture, and engage with a community of believers, we can begin to understand the divine purposes that God has set before us and align ourselves with it.

 One major reason His will is not always realized is our own selfish desires.
 When we prioritize personal ambition, sin, or pride, we align ourselves with the enemy’s schemes rather than God’s perfect path.